baderouaich/the-zero-overhead-principle/README.md

 	movl	$18620, %eax
 	retq
 ```
-> The compiler has optimized away our Player class and the abstractions we had, all methods were inlined and
+> The C++ compiler has optimized away our Player class and the abstractions we had, all methods were inlined and
 > everything was narrowed down and calculated by the compiler at compile time to the `movl $18620` instruction which is the result value that was returned by the main function.

 C compiled assembly code